-The system was sitting idle for several hours between runs.
-The first run finished around 3AM, benchmark activities were resumed around 8:30AM.
+There were 4 minutes of idle time between the load and Run1 and 4 minutes between Run1 and Run2.
 The Database log confirmed that no database activity took place during that time.
 Before the start of Run2 the Database log was truncated.